-The regulations that established visibility protection and set national goals also comes from the Clean Air Act, which strives for "the prevention of any future, and the remedying of any existing, impairment of visibility resulting from man-made air pollution."
-Wildfires contribute to regional haze and visibility impairment, and thus covered by regional haze regulations.
+The regulations that established visibility protection and set national goals also comes from the Clean Air Act, which strives for "the prevention of any future, and the remedying of

 While regional haze is considered a welfare issue, smoke can also reduce visibility to such low levels that it becomes a highway safety issue.
 Although smoke can present visibility problems anywhere in the country, highway safety is most at risk in southern states.
 This elevated risk is tied to the amount/frequency of prescribed fire in this region (roughly 6-8 million acres of southern forests are treated with prescribed fire each year, Wade et al. 2000), the generally humid climate, and the proximity of wildlands to population centers.
 This area is by far the largest acreage managed with prescribed fire in the country and fire treatment intervals are typically every 3 to 5 years.
 The combination of frequent fire and wildlands intermixed with homes and small towns crates an extensive and complex wildland-urban interface problem.